 I knocked on Julio’s door.
 No lights were on.
 Eventually a tiny woman in a cotton Mayan dress answers, blinking.

-I do my spiel, adding that I'm here to cover the gastronomic festival in Holbox but also want to find out about traditional Mayan cooking techniques.
-Julio comes out, closing the door behind him, and leads me around the side of the house where a mutt is dozing, round to the back, which is black as a moonless night.
-I follow his sombre form through to an open roofed room at the back of his yard.
+I do my spiel, adding that I’m here to cover the gastronomic festival in Holbox but also want to find out about traditional Mayan cooking techniques.
+Julio comes out, closing the door behind him, and leads me around the side of the house where a mutt is dozing, round to the back, which is black and moonless.
+I follow his sombre form through to an open-roofed area at the back of his yard.
 Julio whisks off a giant metal lid.
 Underneath a half-metre wide pot is bubbling with white pork fat over a concrete semi-circular oven.
 I move around to see the fire.
 Julio kicks a log further into the flames.

 He then shows me a tray of rich ochre liquid.